LoyolaChicagoBooks/introcs-csharp/rst/writeline-substitution.rst

 Starting with 0 is consistent with other numbering sequences in C#.
-So here, where there is just one value to substitute, it gets the index 0, and where it is substituted, the braces get 0 inside, to indicate that parameter 0 is to be substituted.
+So here, where there is just one value to substitute, it gets the index 0, and where it is substituted, the braces get 0 inside, to indicate that parameter with index 0 is to be substituted.

 Everything in the initial string that is *outside* the braces is just repeated verbatim.
 In particular, if the only parameter is a string